deshiJo/CSCG2020/Reverse Engineering/README.md

 ```
 The result from **StringEncryption.Decrypt("D/T9XRgUcKDjgXEldEzeEsVjIcqUTl7047pPaw7DZ9I="))** is compared with the first programm argument.
 If we pass the correct string, the flag will be printed on the console **Console.WriteLine("There you go.
 Thats the first of the two flags!
 CSCG{{{0}}}", args[0]);**.
 The code also contains the encryption and decryption function.
-So if we copy the parts we need and executes the encryption method, we get the flag.
+If we copy the parts we need and executes the encryption method, we get the flag, without running the whole program.
 We can write a new c# file with just a main method, calling **StringEncryption.Decrypt("D/T9XRgUcKDjgXEldEzeEsVjIcqUTl7047pPaw7DZ9I="))**, and the decryption method itself: